Methylene Dichloride Price Trend and Forecast

 In Q3 2025, The Methylene Dichloride prices in South Africa reduced by 7.34%, with a quarterly price range of USD 320–370 per MT.
 The Methylene Dichloride price trend in South Africa was influenced by lower procurement from downstream chemical, pharmaceutical, and industrial sectors amid slower overall industrial activity.
 Imports remained steady, while seasonal increases in freight rates added modest cost pressures.

-In September 2025, Methylene Dichloride prices in South Africa continued their softening trend by 4.95%, reflecting careful buying behaviour, conservative inventory management, and overall moderate market pressure, despite stable supply flows and consistent availability from regional and international sources throughout the quarter.
+In September 2025, Methylene Dichloride prices in South Africa continued their softening trend by 4.95%, reflecting careful buying behavior, conservative inventory management, and overall moderate market pressure, despite stable supply flows and consistent availability from regional and international sources throughout the quarter.

 In Q3 2025, The Methylene Dichloride prices in India increased noticeably by 13.91%, with a quarterly price range of USD 460–505 per MT.
 The Methylene Dichloride price trend in India was driven by strong demand from pharmaceutical, specialty chemical, and polymer manufacturers, alongside tight supply conditions resulting from constrained imports and rising domestic consumption.

 Buyers raced to secure adequate volumes, with inventories running low amid accelerated downstream production and limited stock replenishment.
-According to PriceWatch, in September 2025, Methylene Dichloride prices in India continued their robust upward momentum by 2.12%, reflecting bullish market sentiment, sustained demand pressure, and limited relief on pricing throughout the quarter despite efforts to stabilize procurement and supply flows.
+According to Price-Watch, in September 2025, Methylene Dichloride prices in India continued their robust upward momentum by 2.12%, reflecting bullish market sentiment, sustained demand pressure, and limited relief on pricing throughout the quarter despite efforts to stabilize procurement and supply flows.

-Domestically Traded Methylene Dichloride price in Le Havre, France, Grade- Technical Grade (>99%).
+France: Domestically Traded Methylene Dichloride price in Le Havre, France, Grade- Technical Grade (>99%).

 In Q3 2025, the Methylene Dichloride prices in France increased by 3.02%, with a quarterly price range of USD 390–450 per MT.
 The Methylene Dichloride price trend in France was supported by steady demand from pharmaceutical, industrial, and specialty chemical processors, alongside intact supply chains and limited logistical disruptions.
 Competitive pricing strategies and controlled production rates enabled sellers to maintain firmness despite broader market volatility and cautious buyer behavior.